 Our fall garden is more like a winter garden in warmer areas.
 We can use many winter gardening tips to grow food till temperature drops to about (-18C) (0F).
 Often this will be in late November.
 See how to plant a Fall Garden in a Northern Climate.

-Frost protection is a big subject here in the spring as well as fall.
+Frost protection is a big subject here in the spring as well as in the fall.
 See how different plant react to frost and plant protection from frost.
 And before real winter comes you want to prepare the garden for winter.

 Winter gardening where it is cold